juzraai/harvey/README.md

 override fun canImportTasks(): Boolean = true
 ```

-As you can see, `canImportTasks()` needs to be overriden in this case, because its default behaviour is to check whether the configuration contains a tasks filename.
+As you can see, `canImportTasks()` also needs to be overriden in this case, because its default behaviour is to check whether the configuration contains a tasks filename.